naganowl/postcss-squeaky-clean/DOCS.md

 To check for any dangling namespaced selectors, the following command can be run

-`squeaky-lint --directoriesPath <FILE_PATH> --pathRoot <FILE_PATH> --composeDir`
+`squeaky-lint --directoriesPath <FILE_PATH> --pathRoot <FILE_PATH> --composeDir <DIR_PATH> --ext <EXT_STR>`

+Here are further descriptions for the configuration flags

+### `directoriesPath`

+A string file path that points to a module which returns an array of strings denoting file directories to lint

+### `pathRoot`

+A string file path that's the top level directory of the code to be analyzed

+### `composeDir`

+A string that's comma delineated of directories that have stylesheets implementing CSS composition

+### `ext`

-where `directoriesPath` points to a module which returns an array of strings denoting file directories to lint and `pathRoot` is a file path that's the top level directory of the code to be analyzed with `composeDir` being a comma delineated string of the directories that have stylesheets implementing CSS composition then `ext` can be used with a comma delineated string to specify the extensions for view files to scan for squeaky selectors
+A string that's comma delineated to specify the extensions for view files to scan for squeaky selectors

 # Statistics